Alcohol Dehydration & BAC Estimator

 Review Dehydration and BAC Estimates

 Examine the estimated fluid loss, water replacement needs, blood alcohol concentration (BAC), and hours required to sober up.
+Also, check the 'Hydration & Sobriety Insights' panel for detailed interpretations and recommendations.

 Example Calculation

-Number of Drinks
+Number of Beverages

 3